-Jill has 3 young children, and went to see her GP as she was having panic attacks.
+Jill, a mother of three young children, went to see her GP as she was having panic attacks.

-She had recently had a car accident, and although she wasn't hurt, she was too scared to go out in the car, in case she had another accident, and she was especially fearful of her children getting hurt.
+She had recently had a car accident, and although she was not hurt, she was too scared to go out in the car in case she had another accident.
+She was especially fearful of her children getting hurt.

-Jill spent most of her time at home with the children, and spent hours cleaning and organising the house.
-She realised that she was spending less time with the children, and was feeling resentful if they demanded her time or made a mess in the house.
+Jill spent most of her time at home with the children, spending hours cleaning and organising the house.
+She realised that she was spending less time with the children and was feeling resentful if they demanded her time or made a mess in the house.

-A couple of months later, Jill was able to enjoy a normal life, spend more time relaxed and playing with her children.
+A couple of months later, Jill was able to enjoy a normal life and spend more time relaxing and playing with her children.